 Viral marketing is an emerging concept that allows for the compulsive watching of frightening or informative content.
-It could be a video clip, a TV commercial, a cartoon film, a hilarious picture, a poem, a song, a political statement, or a news story that captures the attention of millions of individuals overnight.
+It could be a video clip, a

+TV commercial, a cartoon film, a hilarious picture, a poem, a song, a political statement, or a news story that captures the attention of millions of individuals overnight.

 It is generally so engaging that individuals want to share it with as many others as possible.
 Utilizing the network effect of the Internet, viral marketing can effectively reach a huge number of individuals in a short period of time.
 Success typically generates excitement.
-Word-of-mouth and word-of-mouse are the two types of viral marketing.
+Word-of-mouth

 Both rely on networks of people to disseminate information.
 It is quite similar to viral fever, which can be transmitted from person to person.
 The goal is to affect a large number of people simultaneously.
-Viral marketing is utilised in all aspects of life, including the political arena, where Prime Minister Narendra Modi's campaign uses the Internet extensively and engages in a discourse with the public every Sunday via radio.
+Viral marketing is utilized in all aspects of life, including the political arena, where Prime Minister Narendra Modi's campaign uses the Internet extensively and engages in a discourse with the public every Sunday via radio.